-When travelling on a budget packaged sightseeing trips are quite expensive and "unbundled" ... in that every organised trip has some added feature which requires an additional payment.
+When travelling on a budget packaged sightseeing trips are quite expensive and "unbundled" ... in a way that every organised trip has some added feature which requires an additional payment.
 Get into the Forbidden City then add a personal guide or an auto guide.
 Get to the Treasure Gallery and there is another additional charge.

 Go to the Great Wall at Mutianyu.
-Here there is a choice and added cost between the closed cable car or the open cable car and the toboggan ride down.
+Here there is a choice and added cost between taking the closed cable car or the open cable car and the toboggan ride down.
 Go into Golden Goose Pagoda in Xian and there is an extra charge to go up the tower.